“As I perform Bach’s Chaconne, I feel as though I am given a rare glimpse over the edge.”

 For the third time, violinist Liza Ferschtman will enter into a dialogue with Johann Sebastian Bach.
-In Utrecht, The Hague (at Classical NOW! on Sunday evening 18 December) and London, she will play his Sei Solo a Violino senza Basso accompagnato, better known as the 6 Sonatas & Partitas for solo violin.
-In Bach's eyes, man was created in God's image.
-For this reason, he signed his compositions with Soli Deo Gloria ('to God alone be the honour').
-This phrase reflects his belief that
+In Utrecht, The Hague (at Classical NOW!) and London, she will perform his Sei Solo a Violino senza Basso accompagnato, better known as the 6 Sonatas & Partitas for solo violin.
+For Bach, man was created in the image of God.
+For this reason he signed his compositions Soli Deo Gloria (‘Glory be to God alone’).
+This phrase reflects his belief that one can connect with the Creator through music.
+According to Goethe, all of Bach’s music sounds “as if the eternal harmony were talking to itself”.
+Ferschtman agrees and explains what Bach’s 6 Sonatas & Partitas mean to her.

 In search of perfection